khushiisharmaa/TECHNOHACKS/README.md

 In this task, we create a histogram or bar chart to visualize the distribution of data in the dataset.

 **Instructions**:
-- Execute the `data_visualization.ipynb` notebook to create a histogram or bar chart.
+- Execute the `TASK3.ipynb` notebook to create a histogram or bar chart.
 - The notebook will generate visualizations to help you understand the data distribution.

 ## Conclusion